kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## Annotation Processing Is the Mechanism, Not the Goal
+## Annotation Processing Is the Mechanism, Not the Goal { #annotation-processing-is }

 For Java applications, Kora uses annotation processing.